-The two things you must do to profit as a property investor
+The two property investment laws you must do to profit as a property investor

-When it comes to making money in property, there are many different concepts and principles that will help guide you to success.
-Depending on the strategy you are using (and these strategies evolve through the property trend cycle), you might use those investment principles in different combinations.
+When it comes to making money in property, there are many different property investment laws that will help guide you to success.
+Depending on the strategy you are using (and these strategies evolve through the property trend cycle), you might use those property investment laws in different combinations.
 But there are two laws of property investment you must always observe.

 They may not be laws that will send you to prison if you break them, and you won’t end up with a criminal record, either.
 But if you do break them, you will lose money.
 Perhaps a lot of money.